cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 and "fs.s3n.awsAccessKeyId".
 (Macro-enabled)

 **path:** Path to file(s) to be read.
 If a directory is specified, terminate the path name with a '/'.
+Also, the path uses Globbing to read files.

-**fileRegex:** Regex to filter out filenames in the path.
+**fileRegex:** Regex to filter out files in the path.
+It accepts regular expression which is applied to the complete path and returns the list of files that match the specified pattern.
 To use the *TimeFilter*, input ``timefilter``.
 The TimeFilter assumes that it is reading in files with the File log naming convention of *YYYY-MM-DD-HH-mm-SS-Tag*.
 The TimeFilter reads in files from the previous hour if the field ``timeTable`` is